-WARNING: Always shut off the LP gas when gasoline is added to the tow vehicle.
+WARNING: Always shut off the LP gas at the bottles when fueling a tow vehicle.

 Some states do not allow LPG to be turned on while moving.
 While traveling in these states you must use your common sense.
 How cold is it?
 How long will it be before you can turn the heat back on?
 Is the temperature dropping or raising?
 Remember, when towing at 50 MPH the wind chill factor will cause the interior of the trailer to cool much faster than a trailer that is parked.